RebelGrove - What he said/what he meant, presented by MyPerfectFranchise.net

 What he said/what he meant, presented by MyPerfectFranchise.net

-OXFORD -- Lane Kiffin met with the media Monday to preview No. 21 Ole Miss' season opener versus Troy.
+OXFORD -- Lane Kiffin met with the media Monday to review his team's 28-10 win over Troy and to preview No. 21 Ole Miss' Saturday night date with Central Arkansas.

-The Rebels and the Trojans kick off the season Saturday at 3 p.m. at Vaught-Hemingway Stadium.
-The game will be televised by the SEC Network.
+The Rebels and the Bears kick off at 6 p.m. at Vaught-Hemingway Stadium.
+The game will be televised by SEC+.

 Here is what Kiffin said -- and maybe, just maybe, what he was trying to say -- during Monday's press conference.